 About Deborah Hopkinson

-Her nonfiction includes Courage & Defiance, Stories of Spies, Saboteurs and Survivors in WWII Denmark, Titanic: Voices from the Disaster, a Robert F. Sibert Award honor book and YALSA Excellence in Nonfiction honor book, and Shutting out the Sky, Life in the Tenements of New York 1880-1924, an NCTE Orbis Pictus award honor book and Jane Addams Award honor book.
+Deborah's recent nonfiction includes DIVE!
+WWII Stories of Sailors and Submarines in the Pacific, Courage & Defiance, Stories of Spies, Saboteurs and Survivors in WWII Denmark, a finalist for the Oregon Book Award, and Titanic: Voices from the Disaster, a Robert F. Sibert Award honor book and YALSA Excellence in Nonfiction honor book.
+She is the author of Shutting out the Sky, Life in the Tenements of New York 1880-1924, an NCTE Orbis Pictus award honor book and Jane Addams Award honor book.

 Deborah’s award-winning picture books include Sky Boys, How They Built the Empire State Building, an ALA Notable and Boston Globe-Horn Book Honor book and Apples to Oregon won the Golden Kite Award and Spur Storytelling Award.
 A four-time Oregon Book Award finalist, Deborah won in 2009 for Keep On!
 The Story of Matthew Henson, Co-Discoverer of the North Pole.
-Her most recent historical fiction title, The Great Trouble: A Mystery of London, the Blue Death, and a Boy Called Eel was an Oregon Book Award finalist which won the OCTE Oregon Spirit Award.
+Follow the Moon Home is a finalist for the 2017 Cook Prize for STEM books, while Steamboat School was named an ALA Notable book.

 Deborah received a B.A. in English from the University of Massachusetts and an M.A. in Asian Studies from the University of Hawai'i at Manoa.
 She lives near Portland, Oregon.